-- 3.4 aural alarm(s) and visual indication for calls other than distress and urgency.
-The aural alarm(s) may be capable of being disabled; - 3.5 such visual indicators to indicate: - 3.5.1 type of received call address (to all stations, to a group of stations, geographical, individual); - 3.5.2 category; - 3.5.3 identity of calling station; - 3.5.4 numerical or alpha-numerical type of information, e.g. frequency information and telecommand; - 3.5.5 type of "end of sequence" character; - 3.5.6 detection of errors, if any; - 3.6 monitoring the VHF channel used for digital selective-calling purposes to determine the presence of a signal and, except for distress and safety calls, provide facilities for automatically preventing the transmission of a DSC call until the channel is free; - 3.7 ship originated routine all-ships calls on VHF should be transmitted at a power level of 1 W or less.
-Integrated VHF DSC equipment should automatically reduce power for transmission of these calls; - 4 that the equipment should be simple to operate; - 5 that the operational procedures given in Annex 3, which are based on the relevant procedures from Annexes 1 and 2 and from the RR, be used as guidance for ships and coast stations; - 6 that the frequencies used for distress and safety purposes using DSC are those contained in Annex 4 to this Recommendation (see also RR Article 38 (Appendix S13, Part A2)). - NOTE 1 The following definitions are used throughout this Recommendation:
+3.3 a specific aural alarm and visual indication to indicate receipt of a distress or urgency call or a call having distress category.
+It should not be possible to disable this alarm and indication.
+Provisions should be made to ensure that they can be reset only manually;

+3.4 aural alarm(s) and visual indication for calls other than distress and urgency.
+The aural alarm(s) may be capable of being disabled;

+3.5 such visual indicators to indicate:

+3.5.1 type of received call address (to all stations, to a group of stations, geographical, individual);

+3.5.2 category;

+3.5.3 identity of calling station;

+3.5.4 numerical or alpha-numerical type of information, e.g. frequency information and telecommand;

+3.5.5 type of "end of sequence" character;

+3.5.6 detection of errors, if any;

+3.6 monitoring the DSC channel to determine the presence of a signal and, except for distress, urgency, and non-test safety calls, provide facilities for automatically preventing the transmission of a DSC call until the channel is free;

+4 that the equipment should be simple to operate;

+5 that the operational procedures given in Annexes 3 and 4, which are based on the relevant procedures from Annexes 1 and 2 and from the RR, be used as guidance for ships and coast stations;

+6 that the frequencies used for distress and safety purposes using DSC are those contained in Annex 5 to this Recommendation (see RR Appendix 15).

+NOTE 1 - The following definitions are used throughout this Recommendation:

-Single frequency: the same frequency is used for transmission and reception;
+Single frequency: the same frequency is used for transmission and reception.

-Paired frequencies: frequencies which are associated in pairs; each pair consisting of one transmitting and one receiving frequency;
+Paired frequencies: frequencies which are associated in pairs; each pair consisting of one transmitting and one receiving frequency.

-International DSC frequencies: those frequencies designated in the RR for exclusive use for DSC on an international basis:
+International DSC frequencies: those frequencies designated in the RR for exclusive use for DSC on an international basis.

 National DSC frequencies: those frequencies assigned to individual coast stations or a group of stations on which DSC is permitted (this may include working frequencies as well as calling frequencies).
-The use of these frequencies must be in accordance with the RR;
+The use of these frequencies must be in accordance with the RR.

-Automatic DSC operation at a ship station: a mode of operation employing automatic tunable transmitters and receivers, suitable for unattended operation, which provide for automatic call acknowledgements upon reception of a DSC and automatic transfer to the appropriate working frequencies;
+Automatic DSC operation at a ship station: a mode of operation employing automatic tunable transmitters and receivers, suitable for unattended operation, which provide for automatic call acknowledgements upon reception of a DSC and automatic transfer to the appropriate working frequencies.